 Signing of the Alaska Treaty

 Emanuel Leutze's Signing of the Alaska Treaty is on exhibit in Alaska for the first time.
-Brought from the Seward House Museum in Auburn, New York, the painting was on display at the University of Alaska Fairbanks Museum of the North through February, is at the Anchorage Museum starting in March, and at the Alaska State Museum in Juneau in October.
+Brought from the Seward House Museum in Auburn, New York, the painting was on display at the University of Alaska Fairbanks Museum of the North through February, the Anchorage Museum March through September, and at the Alaska State Museum in Juneau in October.